stenglein-lab/2017_GDW/exercises/WGA.md

 - Finally, think about what are the differences between alignments using LASTZ vs. Mauve.
 Which would you use for your data?
 Why?

 # Part 2:  WGA in [COGE](https://genomevolution.org/coge/)
+The CoGe Consortium and Webtool is a great resource for all sorts of comparative genomics in smaller genomes.
+You can use it for larger genomes, but analyses may take more than a reasonable amount of time.
+CoGe is expanding rapidly, and now includes some basic raw NGS sequencing tools.
+However, it is most powerful when comparing you new genome against many other genomes.
+CoGe is tightly linked with the NCBI databases.
+We will use different tick-borne rickettsial disease pathogens for our example.
+But feel free to choose your favorite organisms.
+- Navigate in Google Chrome to the link above.
+- Select the SynMap "tool" to align two genomes to assess synteny.
+- In the next window, you can enter search for genomic resources for your favorite species.
+The search field will actively find results as you enter text.
+  - For the first species, we will want